vladimir-vg/dedalus/README.md

 # Offensively Crude Dedalus Implementation

-I created this prototype to learn Dedalus.
+I created this prototype to understand Dedalus.

 Dedalus is a Datalog for distributed programming.
 More information: https://www2.eecs.berkeley.edu/Pubs/TechRpts/2009/EECS-2009-173.html